Tamschi/blog.schichler.dev/README.md

   Of the predefined locales I only speak English unfortunately, so I deleted the others for consistency.
 - In addition to categories, tags are displayed on post at HOME.
 - Display categories and tags also at the start of each post.
+- Post previews (the excepts displayed on the HOME page) are customisable using the `preview` property in their YAML headers.

 This list isn't entirely comprehensive.
 Diff against upstream to see all differences.